A Lifeline of Support

 Client care is the heart and soul of our organization.
 When families and individuals find themselves in dire need, SBH is there to answer their call for counseling.
 Staff and volunteers use the entire organization’s resources to create a treatment plan for each case that brings out independence and stability.

 Struggling families are matched with a social worker and captain to form a multifaceted, holistic support system incorporating all the SBH resources.
 They work together to create a plan using creativity and compassion to achieve client independence.

 Under the supervision of the Ely & Rena Cohen Allocation Committee, SBH provides crucial financial relief to families in need towards rent, food and utilities.

-SBH helps guide and secure all our community members with eligible federal and state entitlements.
+SBH helps guide and secure community members with eligible federal and state entitlements.
 These include food stamps, citizenship, Medicare, Medicaid, HEAP, social security, SCRIE, and more.

 We are honored to give the joy and celebration of the holidays to our clients with vouchers, ceremonial items, and the Holiday Meals Program.